-The defeat of Hungary’s prime minister, Viktor Orbán, is expected to soon hit funding for two Eurosceptic media outlets, Brussels Signal and The European Conservative, leaving a gap in Brussels-based anti-EU coverage.
-But incoming prime minister Péter Magyar may also question the cost and sense of Hungary’s Euronews entanglement, despite the journalists’ solid pan-European reporting.
+Two Euroskeptic media outlets, Brussels Signal and The European Conservative, stand to lose greatly following the defeat of Hungary’s Viktor Orbán.
+But incoming prime minister Péter Magyar may also question the cost and sense of Hungary’s Euronews links, despite the journalists’ solid pan-European reporting.

-For years, Orbán’s government was among Europe’s most active backers of far-right and anti-EU media messaging, and more so after the EU imposed sanctions, in March 2022, on state-owned outlets Russia Today and Sputnik for information manipulation and disinformation.
+For years, Orbán’s government was among Europe’s most active backers of conservative EU-critical media messaging, and more so after the EU imposed sanctions, in March 2022, on state-owned outlets Russia Today and Sputnik for information manipulation and disinformation.
 Orban’s aligned outlets cast themselves as counterweights to what they describe as the liberal consensus in Brussels, often embodied by outlets such as Politico Europe, Financial Times, and Economist that receive hundreds of thousands in EU institutional media subscription contracts.

 The exact funding streams of Orban-linked outlets remain unclear.
 Corporate filings for the company behind Brussels Signal, Remedia Europe — founded by Patrick Egan — show an accumulated loss of €949,524 at the end of 2024, financed through shareholder loans.
 Egan’s Budapest-based firm, FWD Affairs, also operates Remix News, another right-wing Euroskeptic outlet focused more on Hungary, Poland, Czech Republic, and migration.